dojo/framework/src/widget-core/README.md

 }
 ```

-Examples of Dojo 2 mixins can be seen with `ThemeableMixin` and `I18nMixin` that are described in [Classes & theming](#classes--theming) and [Internationalization](#internationalization) sections.
+Examples of Dojo 2 mixins can be seen with `ThemedMixin` and `I18nMixin` that are described in [Classes & theming](#classes--theming) and [Internationalization](#internationalization) sections.

 ### Styling & Theming

 #### Overview

-Dojo 2 widget-core provides `ThemeableMixin` to decorate a widget with theming functionality and a `@theme` decorator to specify the classes available to the widget.
-Both `ThemeableMixin` and `@theme` are provided by `@dojo/widget-core/mixins/Themeable`.
+Dojo 2 widget-core provides `ThemedMixin` to decorate a widget with theming functionality and a `@theme` decorator to specify the classes available to the widget.
+Both `ThemedMixin` and `@theme` are provided by `@dojo/widget-core/mixins/Themed`.

-To specify the classes for a widget, an interface needs to be imported with named exports for each class and passed to the `@theme` decorator.
-Importing the interface provides IntelliSense / auto-complete for the class names and passing this via the `@theme` decorator informs the `ThemeableMixin` which classes can be themed.
+To specify the theme classes for a widget, an interface needs to be imported with named exports for each class and passed to the `@theme` decorator.
+Importing the interface provides IntelliSense / auto-complete for the class names and passing this via the `@theme` decorator informs the `ThemedMixin` which classes can be themed.

 <details><summary>Example css classes interface</summary>